simlal/O2-volume_packaged-beer/README.md

-# Exploration of relationship between dissolved oxygen (DO or O2) readings and packaged beer volume using test dataset of 3 different lots of beers from Siboire craft brewery.
+# Exploration of relationship between dissolved oxygen (DO or O2) readings and packaged beer volume using test dataset of 3 different lots of beers from Siboire craft brewery using Kaggle cloud computational environment with a Jupyter notebook.
 ---------
 ## The beers :